Cubi VII

-Cubi VII is a sculpture by David Smith in the Art Institute of Chicago North Stanley McCormick Memorial Court (aka North Garden) north of the Art Institute of Chicago Building in the Loop community area of Chicago, Illinois.
+Cubi VII is a sculpture by David Smith in the Art Institute of Chicago North Stanley McCormick Memorial Court (a.k.a.
+North Garden) north of the Art Institute of Chicago Building in the Loop community area of Chicago, Illinois.

 It is a stainless steel work of art created in 1963 and part of the Cubi series of stainless steel works housed around the world.